Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Introduction

+The foundational basis of II stems from the pioneering experiments and theoretical investigations carried out initially by Hanbury Brown and Twiss (HBT) \citep{HBT56Lab,brown1957interferometry, brown1958interferometry} and, later, by \cite{glauber1963quantum} and others.
+The correlation between photons emitted by a thermal source within a certain bandwidth (known as ``photon bunching'', also widely referred to as the \textquotedblleft HBT effect\textquotedblright) measured by a pair of photon detectors in two partially coherent beams of light was reported in 1956 by \cite{HBT56Lab}. \cite{Rai2025} present a recent variant of this experiment, carried out with pseudo-thermal light.
+The HBT Effect and the related theoretical investigations laid the foundation for the modern field of Quantum Optics.

-More recently, proposals to utilize Imaging Atmospheric Cherenkov Telescope (IACT) facilities for conducting II observations of stars have emerged\citep{LeBohec2006, nunez2010stellar, nunez2012high, 2013APh....43..331D}.
-It has been demonstrated that such observations could be carried out during bright, moonlit nights when $\gamma$-ray observations based on upper atmospheric Cherenkov showers were not feasible.
-This approach has the potential to enhance the scientific output of existing IACT facilities, and especially of the upcoming Cherenkov Telescope Array Observatory (CTAO).
-SII observations at VERITAS, MAGIC, and HESS are now being reported \citep[e.g.,][]{2024ApJ...966...28A,2024MNRAS.529.4387A,2025MNRAS.537.2334V}.
-Simulations \citep[e.g.,][]{10.1093/mnras/stab2391, 10.1093/mnras/stac2433} have argued that recent advancements in photon detectors could be effective in achieving high-precision measurements of parameters for stellar objects.
+Hanbury Brown and his collaborators led the creation and installation of the historic II facility at Narrabri, Australia, and reported the measurement of angular diameters of 32 stars and a few multiple star-systems \citep{hanbury1974angular}.
+Soon after this work, however, II observations of stars was stalled for over four decades due to the limits of the then available photon detectors and data processing equipment.
+With gradual mitigation of such issues, proposals to utilize Imaging Atmospheric Cherenkov Telescope (IACT) facilities for conducting II observations of stars have emerged\citep{LeBohec2006, nunez2010stellar, nunez2012high, 2013APh....43..331D} as a secondary science application of these facilities during moonlit nights.
+SII observations at VERITAS, MAGIC, and H.E.S.S. are now being reported \citep[e.g.,][]{2024ApJ...966...28A,2024MNRAS.529.4387A,2025MNRAS.537.2334V}.
+This approach has the potential to enhance the scientific output of existing IACT facilities and the upcoming ones such as the Cherenkov Telescope Array Observatory (CTAO).
+Simulations \citep[e.g.,][]{10.1093/mnras/stab2391, 10.1093/mnras/stac2433} have shown that recent advancements in photon detectors hold promising prospects of high-precision stellar parameter measurements by such facilities.

-Beyond measuring stellar diameters and other parameters of star systems, a fundamental goal of optical astronomy is to image stellar systems at high angular resolution.
-In the context of II, this involves reconstructing the source's image from the intensity correlations recorded by pairs of telescopes (light buckets) on the ground.
-However, because the primary observable in II is the electromagnetic field intensity rather than the field amplitude, the phase of the interferometric signal is lost.
-Since a complete reconstruction of a source's brightness distribution requires phase information, the challenge is to recover the phase of the signal.

-Several theoretical and computational approaches for phase reconstruction with II have been proposed. \cite{gamo1963triple} introduced the concept of triple-intensity correlation, which \cite{goldberger1963use} subsequently applied in an experiment to observe scattered particles in microscopic systems.
-Sato conducted experiments to measure the diameter and phase of asymmetrical objects, suggesting that triple correlation could extend II to image stellar bodies \citep{sato1978imaging, sato1979computer, sato1981adaptive}.
-However, achieving a satisfactory signal-to-noise ratio (SNR) remained a significant challenge for this approach.